npbdevelop/dust_to_dust_game/README.md

 - Addition of scene transition animations and interactable menu system
 - Creation of psuedo-turn-based battle scene functionality

+## Compatibility
+As this is a passion project it's mostly for me and my friends, so I only currently plan on making it executable in my custom Ubuntu-based environment.
+If my friends end up showing more interest than I expect, I'd be more interested in implementing compatibility with Windows, Mac, and mobile.

 ## Goal
 The general end goal is to have a final fantasy / mother 3 style game that uses 8-bit-esque graphics and has a pseudo-turn-based battle system.